 Apply directly to the University if you live outside the UK/EU.

-You can choose to pursue the career of your choice in a related area which may include the following:
+With a Community Health and Wellbeing degree, you can choose to pursue the career of your choice in a related area, which may include the following:

 As a USW student, you will have access to advice from the Careers and Employability Service throughout your studies and after you graduate.